Murage-Ivy/react-ts-typescript-lab-2/README.md

 1. Fork this repo and clone it down onto your machine.
 2. Initialize the repo as a TypeScript project using the `tsc --init` command.
 3. Create two sub-folders, named `src` and `dist`.
-4. Open up the `tsconfig.json` file generated from when we initialized the directory in step 2.
+4. Open up the `tsconfig.json` file generated when we initialized the directory in step 2.
 5. Replace it with the following, simplified configuration: